vigetlabs/microcosm/docs/api/stores.md

 ### `commit(next)`

-How should a store actually write to `repo.state`?
+How should a domain actually write to `repo.state`?
 This is useful for serializing a complex data structure, such as a `Map`, into form easier for public consumption:

 ```javascript
 import Immutable from 'immutable'